 In most cases, the onus on preventing mortgage fraud lies with the bank, the mortgage broker, and the lawyers who notarize the fake papers.
 If any of these people fail to do their due diligence by appraising the house in person, talking to the people living there, verifying the borrower's income and identity, and doing a title search with the municipality on the home, you can pay the price.
 However, according to new laws in many locales, you cannot be held responsible for their mistakes.

 There are a few things you can do to prevent mortgage fraud on your end, though.
 There are different types of title insurance, such as a home ownership protection policy, that you can purchase to guard against someone using a mortgage calculator to sell your property.
-Want to know how to apply for a mortgage ask The Easy House Loan.
+Want to know how to apply for a mortgage?
 You can also keep important documents, such as your title, in a safe place such as a safety deposit box, and shed all documents with your name and personal information on them before you discard them to prevent identity theft.